-The following new Australian Accounting Standards have not been applied and are not yet effective (NSW Treasury mandate TC 20-08).
-The Corporation has assessed the impact of these new standards and interpretations and considers when applied in future periods, they will not have a material impact on the financial position or performance of the
+The following new Australian Accounting Standards have not been applied and are not yet effective.
+The Corporation has assessed the impact of these new standards and intepretations and considers when applied in future periods, they will not have a material impact on the financial position or performance of the Corporation.